troykershaw/RpgFsharpWorkshop/slides/index.md

 ' And something a little more functional.
 '
-' The cell door swings open and you set off again for the King.
+' The cell door swings open, you grab your sword and shield and you set off again for the King.
 '
 ' "What took you so long?" cries the King in distress.
 "No one has unlocked the force field yet!"
 '